If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 CAUSES & RISK FACTORS

-What puts me at risk for cervical cancer?
+What causes cervical cancer?

 DIAGNOSIS & TESTS

-A normal Pap smear means that all the cells in your cervix are normal and healthy.
 An abnormal Pap smear can be a sign of a number of changes in the cells on your cervix, including:

 - Inflammation (irritation).
 This can be caused by an infection of the cervix, including a yeast infection, infection with the human papillomavirus (HPV), the herpes virus, or many other infections.

 - Abnormal cells.
 These changes are called cervical dysplasia.
 The cells are not cancer cells, but may be precancerous (which means they could eventually turn into cancer).